When you want to kick up your hummus game, making this Eggplant and Chickpea Hummus is the healthy and delicious recipe you need.

 This Fried Eggplant sandwich is seriously delicious.
 Golden brown fried eggplant slices are layered between toasted bread with lettuce, tomato, and sauteed green bell pepper.
 One bite and you’ll be hooked.
 This sandwich is so, so good!!

-*Garden Harvest Polenta Stacks (not shown)
+*Garden Harvest Polenta Stacks

 Fun, colorful and gluten-free, these Grilled Garden Harvest Polenta Stacks are perfect for a meatless meal while taking full advantage of summer’s bounty of seasonal, zucchini, eggplant, tomatoes and basil.